RTEMS/rtems-docs/user/rsb/third-party-packages.rst

 that can be called by the RTEMS shell.
 Users can call the function in their executables simulating the running of the package's command.
-If the package does not export the code in a suitable manner please contact the project's commuinity and see if you can work with them to provide a way for the code to be exported.
+If the package does not export the code in a suitable manner please contact the project's community and see if you can work with them to provide a way for the code to be exported.
 This may be difficult because exporting internal headers and functions opens the project up to API compatibility issues they did not have before.
 In the simplest case attempting to get the code into a static library